Guide 14 chapters

 Geographic Targeting

-For most law firms, DMA targeting with zip code exclusions is the right balance: broad enough for reach, refined enough to avoid waste.
+For most firms, DMA with zip code exclusions hits the right balance.
+Broad enough for reach, tight enough to avoid waste.

-Behavioral targeting comes from aggregated data (purchase history, browsing behavior, survey responses) matched to households.
+All of this comes from aggregated purchase history, browsing behavior, and survey data matched to household IPs.

 CTV Measurement and Attribution